ovaistariq/ansible-roles/mysql_tests/README.md

-mysql_benchmark
+mysql_tests
 ===============
-This is a role to benchmark a MySQL server using production workload.
+This is a role to test a MySQL server using production workload.
 The production workload is captured on the master and replayed on a production slave as a baseline.
 The baseline is then compared to how replaying the same workload works on the target server that is being benchmarked.
+Together with that pt-upgrade is used to run the queries on the target server and on a production slave and then result-sets are compared for any differences.

 Requirements
 ------------